kushalasn/Loan-Default/README.md

+Risk Management: The loan default prediction algorithm enables the business to assess the risk associated with each loan application, allowing for more informed lending decisions and reducing the likelihood of financial losses.

 Performance Analysis of Machine Learning Classifiers for Loan Default

 In this analysis, we analysed the performance of 3 major machine learning classifiers.